caddyserver/website/src/docs/markdown/caddyfile/options.md

 # Global options

 The Caddyfile has a way for you to specify options that apply globally.
-Some options act as default values, while others customize the behavior of the Caddyfile [adapter](/docs/config-adapters).
+Some options act as default values; others customize HTTP servers and don't apply to just one particular site; while yet others customize the behavior of the Caddyfile [adapter](/docs/config-adapters).

 The very top of your Caddyfile can be a **global options block**.
 This is a block that has no keys: